singlestore-labs/singlestoredb-extension-theta-sketch/README.md

 e.g. union, intersection, ..

 ## Contents
 This library provides the following User Defined Aggregates (UDAFs) and UDFs (User Defined Functions).
 Since SingleStoreDB does not support function name overloading, we shall distinguish between UDAFs and UDFs by suffixing each UDAFs with `_agg`.

 For those with familiarity, the interface has been intentionally designed to mimic the Theta Sketch API of the (datasketches)[https://github.com/apache/datasketches-postgresql] extension for Postgresql.
+The notable exception is treatment of `NULL`-valued inputs.
+SingleStoreDB does not yet support passing `NULL` values into Wasm, so the empty string (`''`) is treated as such.
+This, of course, then precludes the generation of hashes from empty strings.

 ### `theta_sketch_build_agg` (UDAF)
 - **Type**: Aggregate